Olanzapine, 10 mg 28 pcs

 Contraindications

-Identified hypersensitivity to any of the ingredients of the drug.
+Established hypersensitivity to any of the components of the drug.

 With caution:

-Olanzapine should be used with caution in patients with decreased peripheral blood leukocyte and/or neutrophil counts due to various causes; with signs of oppressed or toxic bone marrow function due to medication (history); with suppressed bone marrow function due to concomitant radio disease or chemotherapy (history); with hypereosinophilia or myeloproliferative disease.
+Olanzapine should be used with caution in patients with a decreased number of leukocytes and/or neutrophils in the peripheral blood due to various reasons; with signs of suppression or toxic impairment of bone marrow function under the influence of drugs (history); with suppression of bone marrow function due to concomitant disease, radiotherapy or chemotherapy (history); with hypereosinophilia or myeloproliferative disease.

-Olanzapine should be used with caution in patients with a history of epileptic seizures or in the presence of factors lowering the seizure threshold.
-Seizures have rarely been observed in such patients during treatment with olanzapine.
+Olanzapine should be used with caution in patients with a history of epileptic seizures or in the presence of factors that lower the seizure threshold.
+In such patients, seizures were rarely observed during olanzapine treatment.

-In view of the main effect of olanzapine on the CNS, caution should be exercised when using olanzapine in combination with other centrally acting drugs and alcohol.
+Given the primary effect of olanzapine on the central nervous system, caution should be exercised when using Olanzapine in combination with other centrally acting drugs and alcohol.

-The table below summarizes the major adverse effects and their frequency reported during clinical trials and/or in the post-registration period.
+The table below summarizes the main side effects and their frequency reported during clinical trials and/or in the post-marketing period.

 Frequency unknown